Asbestos Trust Claims: Compensation is Available Without Filing a Lawsuit

 People who brought home asbestos on their work clothes may have also been exposed in their homes and vehicles.
 This especially includes anyone who regularly laundered asbestos-tainted work clothes.
 Asbestos is dusty and durable, and anyone who spent time in a garage or small laundry room breathing it in could have been at risk.

 Quigley Company Asbestos Trust History

 Pfizer’s acquisition of Quigley occurred at roughly the same time as the first asbestos lawsuits against the company began.
 Even though Pfizer eventually ceased Quigley operations, it could not avoid the 160,000 lawsuits that pushed it towards bankruptcy.

 On September 3, 2004, Quigley Company filed for Chapter 11 bankruptcy.
 Nearly a decade later, the Quigley Company, Inc. Trust was established.

-Pfizer contributed $964,000,000 towards asbestos resolution of Quigley claims in the approved Chapter 11 reorganization plan of 2013, despite various courts ruling differently as to whether Pfizer is liable for any of the claims.
+Pfizer contributed financially to the resolution of Quigley asbestos claims in the approved Chapter 11 reorganization plan of 2013.

 In 2013, Quigley Company created the Quigley Company Asbestos Trust under its Chapter 11 Joint Plan of Reorganization.
 The current payment percentage is being reevaluated by the Trust, but previously ranged from 3.6%-14.5%.